We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 That said, over the past ten years, there have been more and more people staking claim to the sand.
 So, when you are visiting, you generally will use the public beaches, or you will be staying somewhere with private or deeded beach access.
 An example would be a community such as Seaside, where all of the beaches in Seaside are private to guests staying there.
 Or, it could be a set of condo complexes that have a deeded beach a block or two away.

 So, let’s first look at the 30A beach tent rules on public beaches, and then I will talk more about private beaches.
-This should go without saying, but regardless of where you are staying and using the beach, nothing can be left on the beach overnight.
+This should go without saying, but regardless of where you are staying or using the beach, nothing can be left overnight.

 Walton County has a great interactive map showing all 50+ public beaches.
 The rules for all Walton County public beaches are very simple and can be read here.